RL from Teacher-Model Refinement: Gradual Imitation Learning for Machine Translation: Abstract

 \section{Abstract}

-Preference-learning methods for machine translation (MT)---such as Direct Preference Optimization (DPO)---have achieved impressive gains but depend heavily on large, carefully curated triplet datasets and often struggle to generalize beyond their tuning domains.
-We propose \textit{Reinforcement Learning from Teacher-Model Refinement (RLfR)}, a novel framework that removes reliance on static triplets by leveraging continuous, high-quality feedback from an external teacher model (GPT-4o).
-RLfR frames each translation step as a micro-tutorial: the actor generates a hypothesis, the teacher refines it, and the actor is rewarded based on how closely it aligns with the teacher's refinement.
-Guided by two complementary signals---(i) negative edit distance, promoting lexical and structural fidelity, and (ii) COMET~\cite{rei2022comet} score, ensuring semantic adequacy---the actor progressively learns to emulate the teacher, mirroring a human learning process through incremental, iterative improvement.
-On FLORES-200~\cite{costa2022no} (\textit{en}$\leftrightarrow$\textit{de/es/zh/ko/ja}), RLfR consistently outperforms both MT-SFT and preference-based baselines, significantly improving COMET (semantic adequacy) and M-ETA (entity preservation) scores.
+Preference-learning methods for machine translation (MT), such as Direct Preference Optimization (DPO), have shown strong gains but typically rely on large, carefully curated preference triplets and often struggle to generalize beyond their tuning domains.
+We propose \emph{Reinforcement Learning from Teacher-Model Refinement (RLfR)}, which replaces static triplets with \emph{on-policy, actor-conditioned refinements} produced by a frozen teacher.
+At each step, the actor samples candidate translations, the teacher performs a minimal local edit of each draft, and the actor is reinforced to close the gap using a composite reward that combines \emph{scaled negative edit distance} for lexical and structural fidelity with \emph{COMET} for semantic adequacy.
+This formulation yields a stable, model-aware learning signal without requiring explicit preference datasets.
+Experiments on FLORES-200 (\textit{en}$\leftrightarrow$\textit{de/es/zh/ko/ja}) show that RLfR consistently outperforms strong MT-SFT, DPO, and fixed-reference RL baselines, improving semantic quality and entity preservation.